kganesh-tech/AuthForge/README.md

 - Secure new password hashing using bcrypt
 - Updated password Storage in users.json
 - Separate password update API flow
+- Created 'forgotPassword.html'.
+- Implemented the "ForgotPassword.html" with the Professional UI which i have inspired by the Instagram Clone.

 ## TECH STACK:
 -HTML